Sounds of the Animal Kingdom

-Sounds of the Animal Kingdom is the third studio album by American grindcore band Brutal Truth, released on September 23, 1997.
+Sounds of the Animal Kingdom is the fourth studio album by American grindcore band Brutal Truth, released on September 23, 1997 by Relapse Records.
 It was the band's first release on Relapse Records, and last with guitarist Brent McCarthy.
 Recorded with Billy Anderson, it showcased a more experimental and varied style than the band's previous albums, incorporating elements of blues, psychedelic rock, noise, southern rock and free jazz.
 In 2006, the album was remastered and reissued with its preceding mini album Kill Trend Suicide (1996).

 Background and recording

 Brutal Truth wrote material for Sounds of the Animal Kingdom over the course of two years between its departure from Earache Records and its signing with Relapse Records, working at their rehearsal space three times a week.
 According to Hoak, the band would write and jam material at their rehearsal before handing "rough tracks" to vocalist Kevin Sharp, whom would fit or make up lyrics for the music.
 "Machine Parts" was originally recorded for a 7-inch demo released prior to Kill Trend Suicide; other songs on Sounds of the Animal Kingdom were written two months before it was recorded.

 Brutal Truth recorded Sounds of the Animal Kingdom with producer Billy Anderson in June 1997.
 It was recorded at Baby Monster Studios and mixed at The Magic Shop, both in New York City; the opening sequence to "Blue World" was recorded at the band's Smoke, Grind, Sleep studio.
 Hoak said the album took "eight to ten days to record, [and] another six or eight to mix".
 The band spent a day each on its drum and guitar sound, and half a day on its bass; the tom drum sound was changed for certain songs.
 Bassist Dan Lilker attributed the album's "muffled" production to the band's marijuana use during recording.
 Bill Yurkiewicz of Exit-13 contributed backing vocals to "Postulate Then Liberate".